The Similarities Between MDs and NDs

 When To See A Naturopathic Doctor

-You want to go see a naturopathic doctor when you’re experiencing symptoms that you want to relieve through natural methods, and when you also want to fix the root cause of the problem.
+You want to go see a naturopathic doctor when you have symptoms that you want to relieve through natural methods.
+On top of that, you see an ND when you want to fix the root cause of the problem.

 - Mental health.
 Such as stress, anxiety, depression, fatigue and insomnia.